anodynos/urequire-rc-import-keys/readme.md

 ## Controlling which modules have these imports

-If you want to control which modules get the imported vars, use the filez RC lookup syntax :
+If you want to control which modules get the imported vars, use the `filez` RC lookup syntax :

-    [ 'import', ['only/these/modules/*'],
+    [ 'import-keys', ['only/these/modules/*'],
         {'helpers/specHelpers': [ 'equals', 'deepEquals', 'someProp'] } ]

 ## License